vlandham/captain_z/out/captain_z.md

 It was now very late in the evening.
 Both women were very tired.
 It had been a long day.

-"Let's get some shuteye," Dr. Star sighed.
+"Let's get some shuteye" Dr. Star sighed.
 "We can tour the town tomorrow.
 See all the friendly faces."

 "Probably not many of them left," Captain Z grumbled.
 Then she pulled out an envelope from her vest.